jbrunton/jbrunton.com/_posts/2024-12-31-what-we-should-mean-by-accountability.md

 > It is impossible to hold somebody accountable for something over which that person had no authority.

 He observes that in most safety-critical applications, operators must continually balance competing demands for efficiency and thoroughness.
-If an organisation doesn’t create time and space for operators to be thorough, if it doesn’t grant them the authority “to live up to the responsibility” asked of them, then the operators cannot be held accountability.
+If an organisation doesn’t create time and space for operators to be thorough, if it doesn’t grant them the authority “to live up to the responsibility” asked of them, then the operators cannot be held accountable.
 The organisation must first reform itself.

-## Other team capabilities
+## Team capabilities

-Kimball Fisher [2000] provides a helpful model for thinking about self-organising teams: using the mnemonic ARIA (Authority, Resources, Information, Accountability) he suggests that in addition to authority and accountability, teams also require the resources (i.e. skills, personnel, tools) to do their job well, and relevant information to make informed decisions.
+Fisher (2000) provides a helpful model for thinking about self-organising teams: he suggests that in addition to authority and accountability, teams also require the resources (i.e. skills, personnel, tools) to do their job well, and relevant information to make informed decisions.
+(These four requirements - Authority, Resources, Information, Accountability - can be recalled with the mnemonic ARIA.)
 It is management’s job to develop these capabilities in order to grow the boundaries within which the team can operate with accountability.

 ## Psychological safety

-Another important prerequisite to a learning/safety culture (and therefore to a just accountability culture) is psychological safety.
-As Dekker [2014] observes:
+Another important prerequisite to a learning/safety culture is psychological safety.
+Writing about the crash of Valujet flight 592 in Miami and the corporate conditions which contributed to safety failures, Dekker (2014) observes:

 > Fear of prosecution stifles the flow of information about such conditions.
 And information is the prime asset that makes a safety culture work.

+Without psychological safety, information won’t flow and efforts to build a generative culture will fail.
+Punitive forms of accountability revolving around sanctions and discipline will undermine these efforts.

-Amy Edmondson [2018] provides helpful guidance for leadership to build and sustain psychological safety.
+Amy Edmondson (2018) provides helpful guidance for leadership to build and sustain psychological safety.
 She summarises the activities leaders should engage in across three categories of work (“setting the stage”, “inviting participation” and “responding productively”).

 <div class="full-width">
   <table>
     <thead>
       <tr>